A list of terms we often use and what they mean.

 Any postponement of an appeal, other than a withdrawal.
 See Adjournment Requests (Practice Guideline #2B).

-The AC has the ability to issue a document that corrects a minor typographical error in an issued decision, or provides explanation of information contained in an issued decision, or provides direction to the WCB regarding implementation of an AC decision.
+The Appeals Commission has the ability to issue a document that corrects a minor typographical error in an issued decision, provides an explanation of information contained in an issued decision, or provides direction to the WCB regarding the implementation of an Appeals Commission decision.

 These clarifications become part of a hearing panel's decision and must be read together with the original decision.